Hoots-25/NYPD_Analysis/README.md

 Below is the resulant confusion matrix.
 As can be seen in the matrix, there are 8097 actual violent crimes that were predicted as such and 5002 that were incorrectly predicted as nonviolent.
 Depending on the required specificity of the model, this shows the recall of the model may need to be improved.
 ![image_name](Resources/Confusion_Matrix.png)

+The following chart shows the influence of each variable on the resulting predictive model.
+As can be seen in the chart, the category of the drime (felony, midemeaner, etc) has the largest influence on the model.
+It may be argued that this variable should be dropped since this cannot be predicted before the crime happens.
+This may be considered for future analysis.
 ![image_name](Resources/Variable_influence.png)